CharaD7/chara-dotfiles/README.md

 https://github.com/CharaD7/chara-dotfiles/assets/9804780/8ad60084-d06d-4723-a9ee-1fcbc808ae19

    Bubbly is a chat-like widget that displays keystrokes as chat bubbles.
 There are two modes, the *chat* mode, and the *keystroke* mode.
-Below are videos demonstating the use of each mode.
+The above videos demonstrate the use of each mode.
 The script saves [bubbly desktop](https://raw.githubusercontent.com/CharaD7/chara-dotfiles/main/bubbles/bubbly.desktop) to your `/usr/share/applications/` directory.

    The [keystrokes](https://raw.githubusercontent.com/CharaD7/chara-dotfiles/main/bubbles/config/keystrokes) file is where keystroke limit and theme is set.
 It is stored in your `~/.config/bubbly/` directory.